MarsBased/handbook/README.md

-# reference
+# The MarsBased reference guides
 Here you will find some of our guides &amp; interesting stuff you should read.
+Feel free to use them anywhere, but we'd appreciate that you linked us back in appreciation.

 For now, we have the following resources available: